shatadalsamui/SAMCFD/README.md

 ## Scalability & Production Notes

-- **Stateless Services:** All services can be scaled horizontally (multiple API servers, DB processors, pollers).
+- **Stateless Services:** All services can be scaled horizontally (multiple API servers, DB processors, pollers, engines).
 - **Kafka & Redis:** Cluster for high throughput and failover.
 - **WebSocket Clustering:** Use sticky sessions or Redis pub/sub for 10k+ concurrent clients.
 - **Email Bottleneck:** For high signup rates, switch from Gmail SMTP to a transactional email provider (e.g., SES, SendGrid, Resend).